 - Medical school grade transcript

-Your personal statement should include a brief autobiography, your expectations of a residency program and a statement of your future career goals.
 A recent photo is also helpful to us.
-For IMG’s, you must have an ECFMG certificate, a PGY-1 year and participate in the NRMP.
+For IMG’s, you must have an ECFMG certificate and participate in the NRMP.
 In addition, those applicants who are not USA citizens must be able to meet the current requirements for an appropriate USA visa and be eligible to work in the United States upon matriculation.

 Informative links about OHSU and Portland